nitin1280/Products/README.md

 # React Product App
 This is a simple React application that fetches and displays a list of products from an API endpoint.
-The application consists of two main components - ProductList and ProductDetails, along with some features like a search bar and a basic shopping cart functionality.
+The application consists of two main components - Home and Details, along with some features like a search bar and a basic shopping cart functionality.

 # Getting Started
 Clone the repository: